 On the other hand, for any $L \in \Lc^{\pi,+}$, the process

 satisfies clearly that $Y^L_s = Y^L_{t_j}$ for all $s \in [t_j, t_{j+1})$, $j=0, \cdots, m-1$, so that $Y^L \in \Yc^{\pi}$.

-One can follow almost the same arguments in Theorem \ref{ReductionByBErepresentation} and Proposition \ref{prop:P_SnellEnv}, but use the discrete time version of the optimal stopping theory and Bank-El Karoui's representation theorem (see Theorems \ref{thm:SnellEnv} and \ref{thm:BErepresentationTheorem}), to obtain the analogue solution to the discrete time principal-agent problem.
+One can follow almost the same arguments in Theorem \ref{ReductionByBErepresentation} and Proposition \ref{prop:P_SnellEnv}, but use the discrete-time version of the optimal stopping theory and Bank-El Karoui's representation theorem (see Theorems \ref{thm:SnellEnv} and \ref{thm:BErepresentationTheorem}), to obtain the analogue solution to the discrete-time exit contract problem.
 Let us just state the results and omit the proof.

 \begin{theorem} Assume that $\E[ |f_i(t_j)| ] + \E[ |g_i(t_j)|] < \infty$ for all $i=1, \cdots, n$ and $j=0, \cdots, m$, and